djamespeabody/academic-3/content/authors/admin/_index.md

 - Visitors
 ---

-James Peabody is a graduate student studying social psychology with an emphasis in academic research.
+James Peabody is a graduate student studying experimental social psychology.
 He is interested in using the social identity approach to examine group processes and intergroup relations in U.S. politics and other areas.
 He is also interested in using multivariate statistical approaches to examine these phenomena, especially structural equation modeling.
-Additionally, he has a passion for developing skillsets related to statistical computing for data analysis and visualization, especially with <i>R</i> and <i>Python</i>.
+Additionally, he has a passion for developing skillsets related to statistical computing for data analysis and visualization, especially with <i>R</i>.